 A current transcript of Concordia grades and a letter describing previous experience and study related to child care as well as a statement of career goals .
 If you have accumulated fewer than 18 credits, an copy of your CEGEP grades must be submitted.

-Applying as a graduating student PLEASE NOTE: If you are in your last year at Concordia University and will be graduating at the end of this academic year, you are considered to be an external applicant and must re-apply to the University by completing the General University application form as well as the Specialization Programme application.
-A current transcript of Concordia grades and letters of reference are required.
+Applying as a graduating student PLEASE NOTE: If you are in your last year at Concordia University and will be graduating at the end of this academic year, you are considered to be an external applicant and must re-apply to the University by completing the General University application form.

 Graduates are prepared to take on challenging positions as educators and administrators in daycares, hospitals and after-school programs.
 Others pursue graduate studies to do research in child studies or educational psychology.